Housekeeping in High Altitudes

 Boys and girls throughout history have found a yo-yo or two under the tree on Christmas morning.

-This tiny tea service looks right at home in Biltmore House.
+This tiny tea service looks right at home in Biltmore House under the christmas tree in banquet hall.

-To say that the summertime curb appeal of America’s Largest Home® veers toward the dramatic would be accurate!
+To say that the summertime curb appeal in front of Biltmore House veers toward the dramatic would be accurate!
 Towering palm trees flank the front door, all of them carefully arranged in terracotta pots sturdy enough to keep the contents secure.
 For plantings this huge, their containers can measure up to 40 inches tall and 50 inches wide.

-Some of the containers are replicas made in Impruneta, Italy, the same town in which the home’s original pots were made in the late 1800s.
+Some of the containers in front of Biltmore are replicas made in Impruneta, Italy, the same town in which the home’s original pots were made in the late 1800s.
 For the reproductions, the faces and garlands were matched with the ones on the original pots.

 This year, Biltmore gardener Todd Roy created the plant design for the containers at the front of the house, the terrace that crosses the facade, as well as the pots at the base of the Rampe Deuce, across from the house.